isschrack/cmpm-121-D3-isschrack/PLAN.md

 - [x] Player movement buttons
 - [x] Cells should appear to be memoryless in the sense that they forget their state when they are no longer visible on the screen.
   - The player should be able to farm tokens by moving into and out of the visibility range of a cell.
-- [ ] Lower value ranked tokens should be more common on the map (probability system)
+- [x] Lower value ranked tokens should be more common on the map (probability system)

+#### Inventory Requirements

+- [x] You can only pick up common tokens when first spawning

 #### Crafting Requirements